tarekmohameddev/sharqia/ai/bulk-orders-actions-and-printed-status.md

 - **Bulk status updates**: Change status for multiple selected orders with safe transition rules.
 - **Merged invoice download**: Generate a single PDF containing invoices for selected orders, or all orders from the current filtered result set.
 - **Printed tracking**: New `is_printed` flag on orders; visible in list and filterable.
+- **Print Unprinted button**: One-click download of merged invoices for only unprinted orders in the current filtered result; marks included orders as printed.
+- **Top stats summary**: A summary row shows counts for total orders, this month, today, printed, and unprinted.

 ### Data Model
 - **orders.is_printed**: boolean (default false)